-34.10 Canine Care.
+34.11 Canine Care.

-Police Sergeants assigned to canine duty shall receive seven (7) hours per twentyeight (28) day cycle of overtime pay.
+Police Officers assigned to canine duty shall receive seven (7) hours per twenty-eight (28) day cycle of overtime pay.
 These seven (7) hours are for routine K9 maintenance only.
-Any additional hours spent on care will be compensated at the overtime rate of pay provided it is documented and approved by the Chief of Police.
+Any additional hours spent on care will be compensated at the overtime rate of pay provided it is documented and approved by the Police Chief.